top of page

 Indoor Swimming Pool Lighting & Interiors

-Modern minimalist
+Modern minimalist underwater pool lights

-• Colours and materials: A monochromatic palette, typically with cool, sophisticated shades of gray or white, is often accented with natural light.
+• Colours and materials: A monochromatic palette, typically with cool, sophisticated shades of gray or white, is often accented with LED pool natural light.
 Consider large, rectangular tiles made from natural stone or sleek, dark tiles for a high-contrast look.

 • Architectural features: Floor-to-ceiling windows and skylights maximize natural light, creating an open and airy feel that can make the room seem larger.